FAQ

 Who sets up the LAN game servers that we play on?

-The host determins which server is the official server that should be used.
+The host determines which server is the official server that should be used.
 If you have experience setting up a game server and want to be in charge of that game's server, discuss it with the host.
 Unauthorized servers should not be created.

 Are the games original old versions?